 How?
-Through the Girl Scout Leadership Experience- a collection of engaging, challenging, and fun activities like earning badges, camping, going on awesome trips, selling cookies, exploring science, getting outdoors, and doing community service projects.
+Through the Girl Scout Leadership Experience-a collection of engaging, challenging, and fun activities like earning badges, camping, going on awesome trips, selling cookies, exploring science, getting outdoors, and doing community service projects.
+Check out all the badges and awards you can earn using the Girl Scouts online Award and Badge Explorer (girlscouts.org/badgeexplorer).

 At Girl Scouts, she'll get to lead her own adventure (it's her world!) and team up with other girls in an all-girl environment to choose the exciting, hands-on activities that interest her most.
-Along the way, she'll gain important skills in four areas that form the foundation of the Girl Scout Leadership Experience.
+Along the way, she'll gain important skills in four programmatic pillars, that will form the foundation of the Girl Scout Leadership Experience.
 At Girl Scouts she will: